systematic-magic/AgingPubMed/editorials_pdf.rst

 10.5.
 Check that full author name is formatted in italic font.

 10.6.
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

+10.7.
 Check that there are no punctuation marks at the end of correspondence line.

-10.7.
+10.8.
 Check that author’s full name matches the author list (at the top of the paper) and the corresponding author and affiliation section (above).

 .. image:: /_static/correspondence.png